guanquann/Stocksera-API/docs/index.rst

 Stockera API
 =============
 This is the official API for Stocksera.
-Visit stocksera at https://stocksera.pythonanywhere.com.
+Visit Stocksera at https://stocksera.pythonanywhere.com.

 Installation
 =============